 All of their vegan shampoo and conditioner bars are packed with natural ingredients that are all meant to help your hair.
 They are sulphate-free, silicone-free and even have the gluten-free option if that's what you need.

-Jack59 is a Cannaian brand that takes PH valanice sericoly.
-The founer is a chemist and wanted to make sure all her bars work well with your hair’s PH and they do.
-Each Jack bar also eliminates up to 3 palct shampoo botle and up to 5 plastic conditiner bottles.
-You’ve gotta love that!
+Jack59 is a Canadian brand that takes PH balance seriously.
+The founder is a chemist and wanted to make sure all her bars work well with your hair's PH and they do.
+Each Jack bar also eliminates up to 3 plastic shampoo bottles and up to 5 plastic conditioner bottles.
+You've gotta love that!

 All the ingredients are natural and ethically sourced and made in Edmonton, Canada.
 If you want to save even more take a look at their bigger bars, which allow you to shop less which will reduce your carbon footprint.

 Why do I love EcotRoots so much, well, they are 100% vegan, sulfate-free and naked... no plastic bottles to deal with here!
 Their Morrocona oil zero waste shampoo bar has over 1700 reviews all of them touting its amazingness!
 It's hand-made with coconut oil and butter and will leave our hair feeling soft and nourished.